cscart/docs/en/user_guide/users/vendors/allow_customers_to_apply_for_vendor_account.rst

 1.2.
 Tick the **Allow users to apply for vendor account** checkbox.

 1.3.
-Tick the **Automatically create the administrator account for the new approved vendor.
-(If the "Allow users to apply for vendor account" setting is enabled)** checkbox.
+Allow automatic creation of vendor's administrator accounts for approved vendors, if necessary.

 1.4.
 If you want users to accept your terms and conditions before they can apply for a vendor account, tick the **Applying vendors must agree to the terms & conditions** checkbox.